Ze-sys/onc-api-example-codes/README.md

     └── R
 ```

-Although the owner is affiliated with ONC, this is a personal repository and its goal is to reach the wider community of users and promote the api service use by providing boilerplate code files that can be stored locally.
+Although the owner is affiliated with ONC, this repository is a personal initiative.
+Its goal is to promote the api service to a wider community of users by providing portable boilerplate code files.

 Issues encountered while using any of the example codes in this repository should be reported at https://jira.oceannetworks.ca/servicedesk/customer/user/login?destination=portals.
 The python and R codes may require installing a few packages before one can use them.

+No ownership is claimed other than the files `code_scrapper.ipynb`, and `code_scrapper.py`, which are provided as is and with no restrictions.
+I will upload the appropriate license file after consulting with the developers.

 ## TODO